Average Customer Acquisition Cost (CAC) By Industry

 7. Keep Track of Your Metrics

 In this text, I have analyzed different aspects of the customer acquisition cost, what is a good customer acquisition cost and how to optimize it for your SaaS business.
-If you are interested in learning more about SaaS businesses and how to improve your marketing reach, I would recommend checking out other articles written in the HockeyStack Blog.
+Understanding your marketing and sales funnels and knowing what yields results is the best way to reduce costs across the board, allowing you to increase revenue and expand exponentially.

 CAC measures the cost to acquire an individual customer while CPA, cost per acquisition, measures the cost to acquire something like registration and user activation.